w3c/wai-tutorials/source/page-structure/labels.html.erb.md

 <%= ref :start %>
 {:/nomarkdown}

-Use the WAI-ARIA `aria-labelledby` to reference an existing element – like a heading – by its (unique) `id`.
-The content of the referenced element is then used as the label.
-Users can navigate by headings to find the region.
+Use `aria-labelledby` to point to an existing element by its (unique) `id`.
+The label of the region is the content of the referenced element.
+Every element can be a label this way.
+Labels should be short and descriptive.
+If a heading is present in the region, consider using it as the label:

 {::nomarkdown}
 <%= code_start %>